OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/separable.rst

 We can minimize the chance of having incidental zeros in the inverse by setting random numbers into the nonzero entries of the partial-derivative matrix, then computing the resulting total-derivative Jacobian using the randomized values.
 The derivatives computed in this way will not be physically meaningful, but the chance of having any incidental zero values is now very small.
-The likelihood of incidental zeros can be further reduced by computing the total-derivative Jacobian multiple times with different, random left-hand sides, and summing the resulting total-derivative Jacobians together.
+The likelihood of incidental zeros can be further reduced by computing the total-derivative Jacobian multiple times with different, random left-hand sides, and summing the absolute values of the resulting total-derivative Jacobians together.

-Hence the cost of the coloring algorithm is equivalent to the cost of :math:`n` computations of the full total-derivative Jacobian.
+Hence the cost of the coloring algorithm increases with the cost of :math:`n` computations of the full total-derivative Jacobian.
 The larger you choose to make :math:`n`, the more reliable your coloring will be.
 If the model is intended to be used in an optimization context, then it is fair to assume that the total-derivative Jacobian is inexpensive enough to compute many times, and using a few additional computations to compute a coloring will not significantly impact the overall compute cost.